Learn the basics with a private lesson

 Bottom line

-That's it for my list of the best pickleball paddles for beginners in 2025.
-My top choice this year is the Honolulu J2NF because of its advanced construction and performance.
+That's it for my list of the best pickleball paddles for beginners in 2026.
+My top choice this year is the 11SIX24 Pegasus Jelly Bean – it's a high-quality paddle that costs under $100.
+When it comes to performance and value for money, you won't find a better beginner paddle.

 There are other great options too, depending on what you need.
 To recap, here are my top six beginner paddles again:

-1. Honolulu Sword & Shield J2NF - best overall
+2. Honolulu Sword & Shield J2NF - best spin

 Recent updates